shriya22/first_version_indproj/finalversion.md

 * Therefore from this analysis we can suggest that the police districts with many speed violations like jefferson park,chicago lawn to probably send more cops out to these areas to control the violations as people usually follow the rules if they see cops around.
 This might improve overall safety out in the roads as well, as speeding sometimes causes major accidents.

 ## *Conclusion*:
 * We can say from this analysis that
-  - Violations are decreasing througout the years,except for 2018 quarter 4, which increased from the previous quarter.
+  - Violations are decreasing througout the years.
   - More violations are happening in the north of Chicago.
   - Violations are happening during the week mostly.
   - Police districts with highest number of speed violations are Jefferson Park, Chicago Lawn, Ogden, Lincoln and so on.